-Intercity service is not attributable to an urbanized area.
-Intercity service that meets the statutory definition of public transportation at 49 U.S.C 5302 is reportable to the NTD as public transportation service.
-However, only the portion that is located within the boundaries of an urbanized area may be attributable to that urbanized area.
+Intercity service is not attributable to a UZA.
+Intercity service that meets the statutory definition of public transportation at 49 U.S.C §5302 is reportable to the NTD as public transportation service.
+However, only the portion that is located within the boundaries of a UZA may be attributable to that UZA.